 The doctrine is established.
 It does not install itself.
 What Act IV examines: the concrete mediations that translate principles into operational reality, and the profile of those who carry them.

-Three acts have established a diagnosis, produced evidence, and set out a doctrine.
-They converge on a single conclusion: the problem is not technical, not personal, not organizational in the conventional sense.
-It is structural.
+The three preceding acts converge on a single conclusion: the problem is structural.
 Structural problems require structural responses.

-The doctrine establishes the order.
-It defines who leads, who follows, who executes.
-It names the principles and clarifies the hierarchy.
+Doctrine sets the order.
+It says who leads, who follows, who executes.
+It names the principles.
+It clarifies the hierarchy.

-In every organization, there is a portion of the executive scope on which the lead has never been explicitly exercised.
+In every organisation, there is a portion of the executive scope on which the lead has never been explicitly exercised.
 Not because the executive renounced it.
 Because no institutional moment was ever created to do so.
-No executive committee asks the question: is the normative infrastructure of this strategy under executive governance?
+No executive committee asks the question: is legal deciding under strategic constraint — or am I deciding under excessive normative constraint?
 This question appears on no agenda because it appears in no reference framework.

 Sparring creates that moment.